mw-ding/mw-ding.github.io/content/blog/insightio-devops-infra.md

 serving to the infrastructure of the entire backend stack.
 There is still one big piece of the stack missing, which is the applications and frontend architecture.
 Javascript ecosystem dominates this area, which is a completely different world with the backend stack.
-This is covered in a separate post later all the way from the frontend architecture to logging and monitoring, from infrastructure to DevOps.
+This is covered in [Insight.io Tech Stack (4) - All About Frontend] ({{< ref "insightio-frontend-architecture.md">}})  all the way from the frontend architecture to logging and monitoring, from infrastructure to dev tools.